Installing QueueMetrics on Ubuntu (24.04) and Debian (12) server

 Given that we can't cover every possible Operating System in this tutorial, we'll use a Ubuntu machine to show you the steps to get QueueMetrics working.
 Your part will be to adapt the steps to your system and situation and remember that filenames and directories may be different.

-For this procedure we are going to be using QueueMetrics v22.02.9.186 and Tomcat v8.5.81 on a Ubuntu 22.02 machine.
+For this procedure we are going to be using QueueMetrics v26.01.1.4 and Tomcat v9.0.113 on a Ubuntu 24.04 or Debian 12 machine.

-1) Install the necessary dependencies:
+Step 1: Install the necessary dependencies.

 apt-get install openjdk-8-jdk-headless mariadb-server

-2) Verify the Java version:
+Step 2: Verify the Java version.

 java -version